WhyINeedToFillUsername/ldn-target-showcase/README.md

 # ldn-target-showcase
-This project is a simple [Linked Data Notification](https://www.w3.org/TR/ldn/) target implementation to test and showcase all options:
+This project is a simple [Linked Data Notification](https://www.w3.org/TR/ldn/) target implementation to test and showcase all discovery options:

 <img src="ldn-overview.png" alt="Overview of Linked Data Notifications" width=400 />